dreamgrove/dreamgrove/content/balance/2018-08-31-Balance_BFA_FAQ.md

 ## What talents?
-- Check out dg.gg or wowhead or icyveins.
+- Check out dreamgrove.gg or wowhead or icyveins.
 All 3 guides are reputable and great.

 ## Enchants?